Tony P. Hall: Later career

 With Tom Price, Hall wrote Changing the Face of Hunger: One Man's Story of How Liberals, Conservatives, Democrats, Republicans, and People of Faith Are Joining Forces to Help the Hungry, the Poor, and the Oppressed (2007).

 In March 2007, Hall announced he was committed to fostering a Middle East peace initiative, by working with the Center for the Study of the Presidency and Congress and religious leaders of the Holy Land, principally among Muslims, Christians and Jews in the Middle East.
 Under a $1 million grant from U.S. Secretary of State Condoleezza Rice via the U.S. Agency for International Development, to be applied to both economics and faith-based efforts, Hall was to work with religious leaders to help prepare the way for peace in the Middle East.
 Hall received no salary for his work.

 He serves as executive director emeritus of The Alliance to End Hunger.
 Hall also serves on the Board of Advisors of Opportunity International, a charity that seeks to end poverty through microcredit lending to entrepreneurs.

 Hall remains active fighting hunger in his hometown of Dayton.
-In 2015, he created the Hall Hunger Initiative, a Dayton-based nonprofit working to “create a just and equitable food system."He also served as the Capital Chair for the Gem City Market, a co-op grocery store, and lead a successful effort to raise $5 million.
+In 2015, he created the Hall Hunger Initiative, a Dayton-based nonprofit working to “create a just and equitable food system."He also served as the Capital Chair for the Gem City Market, a co-op grocery store, and led a successful effort to raise $5 million.